-Natural Resources Canada Regulations for Consumer Goods
+Natural Resources Canada (NRCan) Regulations for Certain Energy-Using Products

 Natural Resources Canada (NRCan) prohibits the importation of certain energy-using products unless they meet specific requirements.
 Dealers (i.e., importers and manufacturers who import goods for sale or lease, as well as sellers and lessors) who import regulated energy-using products into Canada must include the following information on the Customs invoice: